Hyades star cluster: Face of Taurus | EarthSky.org

 With the exception of the Ursa Major Moving Cluster, the Hyades cluster is the closest star cluster to Earth, at a distance of 150 light-years.
-This cluster is very easy to spot in the night sky, because it has a compact and distinctive shape of the letter V. Follow the links below to learn more about the Hyades.
+This cluster is very easy to spot in the night sky, because it has a compact and distinctive shape of the letter V. The bright star Aldebaran is part of the V.

-How to find the Hyades star cluster.
+The V shape represents the Face of the Bull in the constellation Taurus.
+Aldebaran represents the Bull’s fiery red eye.

 The Hyades cluster is easy to find by using Orion’s Belt, a compact and noticeable line of three blue-white stars in the constellation Orion the Hunter.
-Draw a line westward (generally toward your sunset direction) through the Belt stars, and you will come to the bright ruddy star Aldebaran, the Bull’s fiery red eye.
+Draw a line westward (generally toward your sunset direction) through the Belt stars, and you will come to the bright reddish star Aldebaran, the Bull’s fiery red eye.

-Aldebaran is part of the V-shape formation of stars that represents in the Bull’s face.
-This V of stars is the Hyades.

-The V-shape figurine of stars (except Aldebaran) highlights the brightest of the Hyades’ few hundred stars.
+The V-shaped figure of stars (except Aldebaran) highlights the brightest of the Hyades’ few hundred stars.
 A dozen or more Hyades stars are visible to the unaided eye in a dark country sky, but several dozen of the cluster’s stars can be resolved through binoculars or low power in a telescope.
-From the northern hemisphere, the Hyades are best seen in the evening sky in winter and spring.
+From the Northern Hemisphere, the Hyades are best seen in the evening sky from around January to April.

 The constellation Taurus the Bull is home to another bright star cluster, the Pleiades.
 The Pleiades cluster is more distant than the Hyades at some 430 light-years away.
 Both the Hyades and Pleiades are easily visible to the unaided eye.
 Both are enhanced by viewing with binoculars.

 History and mythology of the Hyades.
 According to sky lore, the teary Hyades are the daughters of Atlas and Aethra, who are forever crying for their brother Hyas, who was killed by a lion or a boar.
-The Hyades are the half sisters to the Pleiades, the daughters of Atlas and Pleione.
+The Hyades are the half-sisters to the Pleiades, the daughters of Atlas and Pleione.
 The gods purposely kept Atlas’ daughters – the Hyades and the Pleaides – out of reach of Orion, giving them a safe haven from his lustful pursuits.

 The gods transformed Hyas into the constellation Aquarius, and the lion that killed him into the constellation Leo.
 The gods placed Aquarius and Leo on opposite sides of the sky for Hyas’ protection.
 That’s why Aquarius and Leo do not appear in the same sky together.
 As one constellation sets in the west, the other rises in the east – and vice versa.

 Hyades science.
-Although the Hyades and Pleaides are half sisters in mythology, science finds no close relationship in space between these two star clusters.
+Although the Hyades and Pleaides are half-sisters in mythology, science finds no close relationship in space between these two star clusters.

 Astronomers find that the Pleiades are composed of hot blue-white suns in the heyday of youth, which puts the age of the cluster at about 100 million years.
 In contrast, the cooler red giant and white dwarf stars found in the Hyades indicate a vastly older cluster over 700 million years old.